Dope-Programmer/Golf-Race/README.md

 </details>

-## 5.Recycling Rows: Keeping the Map Moving.
+## 5. Recycling Rows: Keeping the Map Moving.

 This method moves the bottom row of objects to the top of the grid.
 It removes the first row from generatedObjects, updates its Y-position, and repositions all objects in the row to their new positions at the top of the grid.